 On average, it takes five-times more coffee than tea to brew the same size cup.
 In certain teas, caffeine may be more concentrated than coffee, but the fact that one must use much more coffee to make a single cup, usually means that coffee will have more caffeine than a cup of tea.

 How Tea Measures Up Against Other Favorite Drinks

 Caffeine appears in products from beverages to chocolate and even weight loss pills.
 How does the caffeine content measure in comparison to some of these products?
+It’s good to know just how much caffeine is in your drink, whether you’re ordering a chai tea latte, or a breve coffee.
 The chart below is a sampling of the caffeine content in milligrams per 100 grams of each food or beverage.

 Find a more expansive list at foodfactsandtips.com.

 This table compares tea and some other popular caffeinated beverages:

 |Drink||Size in oz (mL)||Caffeine (mg)|

 |Brewed black tea||8 (237)||47|

 |Bottled tea||8 (237)||19|

 |Instant coffee||8 (237)||62|